 I started listening to every top rated podcast that seemed to fit the mold for what I wanted to create.
 Then I pulled the best elements from each show to create what became, the Creating a Brand Podcast.

-If you’re serious about launching a top rated podcast, take a look at this course that I offer… This course used to cost $100.00 but, as of right now (when this post goes live) it is now completely free!
+If you’re serious about launching a top rated podcast, take a look at this course that I offer, How to Launch a Top 100 Podcast.

 POINT# 3: Intentionally leverage the audience you have.